 Cervical cancer is the third most common type of gynecological cancer in North America and the fourth most common cancer in women worldwide.
 The incidence of cervical cancer has declined dramatically since the 1950s.
 The Pap test screening (also known as Pap smear) was the major contributing factor to this decline.
 The Pap test detects cell changes in the cervix.

 As discussed above, some of these changes are noncancerous, but some cells may become precancerous.
-If precancerous cells are not found and are left untreated, they can progress to more invasive cancer of the cervix.
-Therefore, regular Pap test screening allows for early detection of precancerous cells and for initiation of treatment before these calls become cancerous.
+If precancerous cells are left untreated, they can progress to invasive cancer of the cervix.
+Regular Pap test screening allows for early detection of precancerous cells and for initiation of treatment before these calls become cancerous.

-In 2015, was estimated that 1,500 new cases of cervical cancer were diagnosed in Canada.
-Out of that many cases, about 380 women are not expected to survive their cancer.
-The lifetime probability of a Canadian woman developing cervical cancer is estimated to be 1 in 149.
+In Canada it is estimated that approximately 1,350 new cases of cervical cancer are diagnosed each year.
+About 400 women will die from cervical cancer each year.
+The lifetime probability of a Canadian woman developing cervical cancer is estimated to be 1 in 168.
 Fortunately, almost all cervical cancer can be cured when diagnosed and treated at an early stage.
 The cure rate for stage 1 cervical cancer (cancer limited to the cervix) is 80% to 90%.

 Since some types of human papillomavirus (HPV) can cause cancer of the cervix, HPV vaccination has been made available in Canada since 2006.
 It is recommended that females between the ages of 9 and 26 receive the HPV vaccine to protect them from strains of the HPV virus responsible for approximately 70% of cervical cancers.

 Although males cannot get cervical cancer, vaccinating boys and young men against HPV is still beneficial.
 It helps prevent the spread of HPV and also helps reduce their risk of anal cancer and genital warts, which are also caused by HPV.
-Two of the HPV vaccines in Canada can be given to boys and young men aged 9 to 26.
+Vaccination is recommended for males between the ages of 9 to 26.

 For the most part, cervical cancer can be prevented and cured when detected in the early stages.